Arlodotexe/strix-music/docs/get-started/introduction.md

 In the past, listening to music was limited to a subset of mediums - radio, CDs, vinyl, etc. It was easy to create a music collection that you could call your own.

 Now, you can listen to any song, anywhere, anytime, and the songs don't even need to be published with a record label.

-Music is scattered across the digital landscape - YouTube, Spotify, SoundCloud, audio files, Bandcamp, and _countless_ others.
+YouTube, Spotify, SoundCloud, audio files, Bandcamp, and _countless_ others.

-Strix Music brings _all_ your music together again.
+Music is scattered across the digital landscape.
+Strix Music brings it all together again.

 <div style="text-align:center;">